q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 - Some documentation is better than no documentation
 - Python packages are often documented using the Sphinx software.
-- Sphinx lets you write documentation in restructured text and can convert you documentation to PDF or HTML.
+- Sphinx lets you write documentation in restructured text and can convert your documentation to PDF or HTML.
-- Sphinx directives are used to add to documentation.
+- Sphinx directives are used to add to the documentation.
 - You can deploy your Sphinx documentation online using ReadTheDocs.
 ````